Stubbournish/Go_NA/README.md

 # Go_NA
-A simple list of tools to help some dna sequences written in go
+A simple library to help some dna sequencing analysis.
+Written in go.